zaaztt/bert_chinese_example/README.md

 ### Sentence (and sentence-pair) classification tasks

 This example code fine-tunes `BERT-Chinese-Model` on the Chinese sentiment classification, which only contains 17000 examples.
 The classification model is provided by us.
 So you can use it directly.
-They are in the 'sim_output' directory.
+They are in the 'sim_model' directory.
 If you want to make you own classification test, you can execute script below on your shell.

 ```shell